Lt. Col. Julian Perez, Professor of Military Science

 He is originally from Pecos, NM and received his education at New Mexico Highlands University.
 Mr. Roybal and his wife Hilda have 7 children (Erika, Mathew, Tony, Nicolas, Elisha, Bryan and Teddy), and 5 grandchildren.
 Mr. Roybal enjoys spending time with his family and playing golf.

-Carlos Rosales, Senior Military Instructor
+MSG Jason C. Ramirez, Senior Military Instructor

 Kent Kraus, Human Relations Administrator